banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 4. Consistent error handling and logging
 5. Better organization of modal-related code
 6. Reduced redundancy in modal creation throughout the application

+### Progress Update (2025-05-29)

+Removed redundant modal methods from main.ts:
+- Removed `openMetricsDescriptionsModal()` method (lines 1242-1264) that is now handled by ModalsManager
+- Identified additional dead code that should be removed now that ModalsManager exists:
+  - `showMetricsTabsModal()` method (lines 1705-1707)
+  - `openCustomRangeModal(app: App)` function (lines 1756-1781)

+This cleanup continues to improve code organization by:
+1. Removing redundant code that has been properly encapsulated in ModalsManager
+2. Centralizing modal-related functionality in a dedicated class
+3. Ensuring consistent modal behavior across the application
+4. Reducing main.ts size and complexity

+The next cleanup steps should target the remaining modal-related methods identified above.

+### Progress Update (2025-05-29)

+Removed additional redundant modal methods from main.ts:
+- Removed `showMetricsTabsModal()` method (lines 1676-1679) that is now handled by ModalsManager
+- Removed `openCustomRangeModal(app: App)` function (lines 1729-1743) that is now handled by ModalsManager
+- Updated `RibbonManager` to use ModalsManager directly instead of the removed showMetricsTabsModal method
+- Updated `EventHandler` to use ModalsManager directly instead of the global openCustomRangeModal function

+These changes complete the migration of modal functionality to the ModalsManager class, which provides:
+1. Centralized modal management with consistent APIs
+2. Modal tracking to prevent duplicate modals
+3. Better error handling with proper logging
+4. Type-safe interfaces for each modal type
+5. Clear organization of related functionality

+With these changes, we've eliminated more redundant code from main.ts and further improved the separation of concerns.